Cavmir Market Data · Florida · July 2026

 Florida's most-licensed markets

 Florida is the only state where a single statewide file — the DBPR vacation rental license extract — covers every licensed market from Pensacola to Key West.
-That makes it the most complete public picture of any STR economy in the country.
+That makes it the most complete public picture of any short-term rental economy in the country, and the largest here by a wide margin.

 How To Read These Numbers